SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 There is always an outpouring of help and cooperation during a disaster showing that people can be heroic even in the worst of times.

-Why You Need to Prepare a Disaster Preparedness Kit and Checklist
+Why You Need to Prepare Emergency Preparedness Kits and Checklists

-It is important to make disaster preparedness plan to have bigger chances of survival.
+It is important to make a disaster preparedness plan to increase your chance of survival.
 No one is spared from the possibility of an emergency because there will always be natural and man-made disasters that can occur.
 Being prepared for an emergency isn’t just about safety during a disaster.

 A practical emergency kit includes enough food, water, clothing and other supplies that can last for three days.